 How long should I wait during a patch test?

-What should I do if I experience a reaction during the patch test?
+What should I do if I react during a patch test?

 Can I patch-test multiple products at once?